 Our customer order patterns may vary from year to year largely due to fluctuations in the degree of consumer acceptance of product lines, product availability, marketing strategies and inventory policies of retailers, the dates of theatrical releases of major motion pictures for which we offer products, and changes in overall economic conditions.
-As such, a disproportionate volume of our net revenues are earned during the third and fourth quarters leading up to the retail industry's holiday selling season, including Christmas.
+As such, a disproportionate volume of our net revenues is earned during the third and fourth quarters leading up to the retail industry's holiday selling season, including Christmas.
 As a result, comparisons of unshipped orders on any date with those at the same date in the prior year are not necessarily indicative of our sales for that year.
 Moreover, quick response, or just-in-time, inventory management practices result in a significant proportion of orders being placed for immediate delivery.
-Although the Company may receive orders from customers in advance, it is general industry practice that these orders are subject to amendment or cancellation by customers prior to shipment and, as such, the Company does not believe that these unshipped orders, at any given date, are indicative of future sales.
+Although the Company may receive orders from customers in advance, it is general industry practice that these orders are subject to amendment or cancellation by customers prior to shipment and, as such, the Company does not believe that these unshipped orders, at any given date, are necessarily indicative of future sales.
 We expect that retailers will continue to follow this strategy.
 As such, our business generally earns more revenue in the second half of the year compared to the first half.
-In 2017, the second half of the year accounted for approximately 65% of full year revenues with the third and fourth quarters accounting for 34% and 31%, respectively, of full year net revenues.
-The types of programs that we plan to employ to promote sales in 2018 are substantially the same as those we employed in 2017 and in prior years.
+In 2018 and 2017, the second half of the year accounted for approximately 65% of full year revenues with the third and fourth quarters accounting for 34% and 31%, respectively, of full year net revenues.

-Historically, we commit to the majority of our inventory production and advertising and marketing expenditures for a given year prior to the peak fourth quarter retail selling season.
-Our accounts receivable increases during the third and fourth quarter as customers increase their purchases to meet expected consumer demand in the holiday season.
+Historically, we commit to the majority of our inventory production and advertising and marketing expenditures for a given year, prior to the peak fourth quarter retail selling season.
+Our accounts receivable increase during the third and fourth quarter as customers increase their purchases to meet expected consumer demand in the holiday season.
 Due to the concentrated timeframe of this selling period, payments for these accounts receivable are generally not due until later in the fourth quarter or early in the first quarter of the subsequent year.
 The timing difference between expenses paid and revenues collected sometimes makes it necessary for us to borrow varying amounts during the year.
-During 2017, we utilized cash from our operations, borrowings under our commercial paper program and uncommitted lines of credit as well as excess proceeds from the 2017 issuance of long-term debt to meet our cash flow requirements.
+During 2018, we primarily utilized cash from our operations, and, to a lesser extent, uncommitted lines of credit in certain international markets to meet our cash flow requirements.